In this tutorial you are going to learn about Bit Stuffing in Computer Networks.

 Here the receiver knows the beginning sequence and the ending sequence, and when it sees the data part, if it finds a zero after five consecutive ones, it removes that zero and constructs the original data.
 So the process of inserting zero after five consecutive ones is called bit stuffing.
 The sender will do this bit stuffing and the receiver will undo this bit stuffing.

 This article on Bit Stuffing in Computer Networks is contributed by Rajnish Kumar.
-If you like TheCode11 and would like to contribute, you can also write your article to us.
-Here is our mail id - thecode11info@gmail.com
+If you enjoy TheCode11 and wish to contribute, we invite you to share your knowledge by writing for us.
+You can send your articles to us at thecode11info@gmail.com.